nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 user's command.
 If the user's command type is `exercise`, the `Parser#parseUserInput(String userInput)` method will parse the 'exercise' base word and proceed to create exercise related command using `Parser#createExerciseCommand(String userInput)` method.
-This method will further evaluate the `<userAction>` and call the constructor of `SearchCommand` class by passing relevant parameters related to search to the constructor.
+This method will further evaluate the `<userAction>` and call the constructor of `ExerciseCommand` class by passing relevant parameters related to search to the constructor.
 If the `<userAction>` is null or incorrect, an `InvalidCommandException` will be thrown.

 Currently, the exercise related feature is limited to `exercise /list` only.
 Therefore, the `keywords` mentioned can be ignored for now, and the only supported `userAction` is `/list`.
 However, more exciting exercise-related features are